 - Shade is important to avoid overheating.
 Heatstroke, often accompanied by dehydration, is all too common in hot weather.
 Seek shade or go inside every few hours.

 Adhering to some simple rules and continuing an ongoing discussion about safety precautions is all it takes to have a fun and safe time.
-Once you lay the foundation for safe habits, you and your family can enjoy making summer memories that last a lifetime.
+Once you lay the foundation for safe habits, you and your family can start checking off items on your summer bucket list to make memories that last a lifetime.

 Additional Water Safety Resources